11Aravind/js-utility-hub/README.md

 # Utility Functions Package
-markdown

-This package provides a set of utility functions to handle common operations like form validation, date manipulation, string formatting, and more.
+<i>This package provides a set of utility functions to handle common operations like form validation, date manipulation, string formatting, and more.</i>